johnfmorton/generator-buildabanner/README.md

 Be sure to check out the `gulp check` command.
 If you make resizes by duplicating a banner’s folder the metadata ad.size value is easy to overlook and this will help you catch that error.
 That's what prompted the creation of that command.

+### But it doesn't work

+Be sure you have the latest Gulp command line interface installed.
+See the [gulp-cli homepage](https://github.com/gulpjs/gulp-cli).

+`npm install gulp-cli -g`

+You may also need to update your Yeoman installation as well.

 ## License

 MIT